 If you look at the Gartner Hype Cycle of 2016 we see that virtual reality is on ‘the slope of enlightenment’.
 This means that ‘more instances of how the technology can benefit the business start to crystallize and become more widely understood’ .
 In practice, this means that companies are willing to fund pilots to prove that the usage of VR can be of added value for the business.

 The hype cycle above is from the previous year.
 At Warp VR we believe that the dot will move to the ‘plateau of productivity’.
 In the previous year, we have done many pilots that have transformed into large training assignments.
 Together with our innovative clients, we have proved that our VR technology can improve the effectiveness of training (trainees learn protocol 30% quicker) and can reduce training costs.

-HMD or Mobile VR; Choose a VR headset for your pilot
+HMD or mobile VR - choose a VR headset for your pilot

-In my previous article, I wrote a bit of advice about how to get started with virtual reality from a consumer perspective.
+In a previous article, I wrote a bit of advice about how to get started with virtual reality from a consumer perspective.
 The reasons to choose a certain headset for businesses can be a bit different.
 But in short, you need to choose between Head Mount Displays (HMDs) or Mobile VR headsets.

 Things to take into account when making this choice are mobility, scalability, interactivity, and costs.
 I have created an overview to give some insights in order to make a choice:

 When starting a pilot you might just use one VR headset.
 However, it is good to already think about what to do when your pilot is a success and you want to roll it out within your organization or towards your customer base.